Sicko: Treasury Department probe

 In a May 2, 2007 letter, the Office of Foreign Assets Control informed Moore that he was the subject of a civil investigation stemming from the filmmaker's March trip to Cuba.
 In the letter to Moore, a Treasury official noted that the department had no record of Moore obtaining a license that authorized him to "engage in travel-related transactions involving Cuba", alleging that Moore violated the United States embargo against Cuba.
-A duplicate master copy of the film was being held in Canada should an attempt have been made by American authorities to seize the film as part of the investigation against Moore that arose from taking the American 9/11 rescue workers to Cuba for medical treatment.
+A duplicate master copy of the film was held in Canada in case an attempt was made by American authorities to seize the film as part of the investigation against Moore that arose from taking the American 9/11 rescue workers to Cuba for medical treatment.
 Moore has said that trips made for conducting journalism are usually covered under a general license, which does not require preauthorization by the State Department.
 Moore states that his intentions were to travel to the US Naval base in Guantánamo Bay.
 Upon Moore's arrival at Guantánamo Bay, a siren was sounded and Moore decided to turn around for safety.

 On The Tonight Show, Moore reported that he was notified that a subpoena regarding his trip to Cuba had already been issued.
 According to an anonymous source reported by Reuters, Moore has not been served; rather, the government contacted his attorney, David Boies, to discuss the logistics of serving a subpoena.